mongo-js/mongojs/README.md

 var db = require('mongojs').connect('username:password@example.com/mydb', ['mycollection']);
 ```

-After we connected to can query or update the database just how we would using the mongo API with the exception that we use a callback
+After we connected we can query or update the database just how we would using the mongo API with the exception that we use a callback
 The format for callbacks is always `callback(error, value)` where error is null if no exception has occured.

 ``` js